For more information on breastfeeding accommodations, see our FAQs

 What are Family Status and Sex

 “Family Status” is defined by the Ontario Human Rights Code (the “Code”) as “the status of being in a parent and child relationship”.
-This can also mean a parent and child “type” of relationship that may not be based on blood or adoption ties, but that is based on care, responsibility and commitment.
 This includes relationships of dependence between adult children and elderly parents.
 “Sex” includes a broader notion of “gender”, which can be described as the biological and social characteristics attributed to each sex, such as breastfeeding.

 York University Policy